-References: Bay Area public health guidance on gatherings; summary of evidence and scientific studies
+References: Bay Area public health guidance on gatherings; summary of evidence and scientific studies is constantly updated with new studies.

-Our COVID-19 prevention and harm reduction infographic is available in English and
+Our COVID-19 prevention and harm reduction infographic is available in English and Spanish!

-Spanish!
 Please download them here in English and here in Spanish and share with your clients, coworkers, friends and family!
-To download printable PDF versions, click here for the PDF in English and click here for the PDF in Spanish.
+To download printable PDF versions, click here for the PDF in English and click here for the PDF in

+Spanish.